microsoft/code-with-engineering-playbook/0020-day-two/stand-ups/readme.md

 The scrum master should facilitate the stand-up meeting.

-### Answer 3 Simple Questions

-Each contributor should only answer the following 3 questions in 1 sentence or less:

 ### Speak to Tasks

 When answering what was worked on and what will be worked on, refer directly to tasks.
-This has two benefits
+This has two benefits:

 1. The answer will naturally be short (e.g. "I finished task 114 yesterday; which was to update the build of the api container image.
 I will be starting on task 115 today; which is to update the release pipeline for the same container image.").
 2. Unplanned work will be easily identifiable.
 If the person is unable to refer to a task, that typically indicates they are working on something unplanned or out of scope for the sprint (e.g. Yesterday, I was attempting to optimize some of the unit tests from last sprint to run faster).